CLEVERHome Storage

 2. ClosetMaid Cubeicals 6-Cube Storage Organizer

-The Check Price is the kind of furniture that grows with your family.
+The Compare Options is the kind of furniture that grows with your family.
 Use it horizontally as a low toy shelf for a toddler, then flip it vertical when your child is older and needs more of a bookcase layout.
 Add fabric bins to some cubes for hidden storage, and leave others open for display items or frequently grabbed toys.

 Each cube measures roughly 12 inches on all sides, which is the industry standard -- so you are not locked into any one brand of fabric insert.
 The laminated wood finish wipes clean easily, and the overall construction is solid enough to serve as a room divider in larger playrooms.